jacklyQinqin/HSM-UPGRADE-TOOL/README.md

     We delete some commentted code. we don't need then now.
     Some funciton declarations and external referenees were added. complier warings are eliminated.

+## verison 1.9.0.1(01)
+	1. Added bootloader.Support the function of retaining SM2 keys when upgrading.
+	2. Adjusted the process of upgrading the function.
+The upgrade process of HSM is not interrupted by other processes and threads.
+	If the HSM chip does not have a bootloader.
+The bootloader will be downloaded and the new version of the firmware will be downloaded through the bootloader.
+	If the HSM chip has an older version of the firmware.
+The firmware will be erased, and the bootloader will be downloaded, and the new version of the firmware will be downloaded through the bootloader.
+	If the HSM already has a bootloader.
+The new version of the firmware will be downloaded directly.
+	If the HSM already has bootlaoder and firmware, it will erase the firmware and download the new version of the firmware via bootloader.
+	3. Note: The format of the upgrade file for the new version and the old version is different. and will be unified into a bootloader version.
+	4. The new version of the firmware is 1.9.0.1.
+	The version of bootloader is 1.0.3 + the string 'spiloader' is used to distinguish firmware from bootloader.